A two stage approach for order and rack allocation with order backlog in a mobile rack environment: Literature review

 \section{Literature review}

 In this section we first review recent literature on the operation of a robotic mobile fulfilment system.
-In the light of this review we also state what we believe to be the contribution of this paper to the literature.
+We also state what we believe to be the contribution of this paper to the literature.